felipekuncar/felipekuncar.github.io/_pages/about.md

 [**Soil and small earthquakes help pave way for more resilient buildings**](https://www.naturalhazards.govt.nz/news/soil-and-small-earthquakes-help-pave-way-for-more-resilient-buildings/) (2023)

 ## News

+**15 June 2026** — Our paper ["Methods to account for shallow site effects in hybrid broadband ground-motion simulations"](https://onlinelibrary.wiley.com/doi/10.1177/87552930241301059)) has received the [2025 Outstanding Paper Award](https://www.eeri.org/about-eeri/news/30926-felipe-kuncar-and-authorship-team-receives-2025-outstanding-paper-award) from the Earthquake Engineering Research Institute (EERI).
+The award recognizes authors of Earthquake Spectra papers judged to be outstanding contributions to earthquake hazard mitigation.
+It is presented annually to one or two papers published in the journal.

 **01 June 2026** — I became an Emerging Investigator of [QuakeCoRE: New Zealand’s Centre for Earthquake Resilience](https://quakecore.nz/).